 Bonita Cove is across the street from Belmont Park on the bay side of Mission Beach Peninsula.
 This Mission Bay park is idyllic with its expansive grass areas, swaying palm trees, and flat sandy beach that wraps around the cove.

 The calm waters make this a favorite swim spot for families with small children.
+They usually have a lifeguard on duty.
 You’ll find a paved bike path, picnic tables, barbecues, a children’s play area, volleyball courts, and fire pits — everything you need for a leisurely SoCal day.

 Dine Al Fresco at Red Marlin Restaurant & Terrace